What do I need to bring?

 Most countries we visit require an entry visa.
 In many cases, visas are granted upon arrival at the airport.
 Some countries have more extensive requirements.
 In those situations, Mountain Madness will help you with the process when needed.
 Otherwise, you will be responsible for obtaining your visa

 Do I need shots before I go?

-We follow the World Health Organization, US State Department and the Center for Disease Control (CDC) guidelines for current innoculation requirements.
+We follow the World Health Organization, US State Department and the Center for Disease Control (CDC) guidelines for current inoculation requirements.
 Please consult your personal physician.
-You are responsible for obtaining any required or recommended innoculations.
+You are responsible for obtaining any required or recommended inoculations.

 Do I need evacuation insurance?

 Yes, it is very important.
 Many of our expeditions are in remote places with no roads and basic medical services.
 In the unlikely event you get sick, you want to get to definitive medical care ASAP.

 Who do you recommend for insurance?

 Coverage varies based on your nationality and the trip that you are taking with us.
 When you have booked on for a trip with us, we will send you comprehensive information on various insurance options which will serve as a good starting point for obtaining the best coverage available for yourself.